Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Introduction

 Some members of other unusual AGN sub-populations, discovered in time-domain surveys, also exhibit double-peaked Balmer profiles.
 Five of the AGN which were found to be spatially offset from their host galaxy nuclei in ZTF imaging were DPEs \citep{Ward2021AGNsFacility}.
 A double-peaked profile was also observed in SDSSJ1430+2303 (ZTF18aarippg). \citet{Jiang2022Tick-Tock:Binary} attributed periodic-like features in the optical light curve of SDSSJ1430+2303 to the decaying orbit of an SMBH binary with a highly eccentric orbit and uneven mass ratio.
 The double-peaked profile showed a change in the relative strength of the blue and red peaks compared to 10 year old archival data and this was interpreted as the orbital motion of two broad-line regions in the binary.
 However, continued optical monitoring supported an alternative hypothesis of a single, rotating accretion disk \citep{Dotti2022OpticalCandidate}, suggesting that the profile evolution was due to the more typical disk evolution processes observed in DPEs.
 NICER monitoring of SDSSJ1430+2303 revealed the presence of quasi-periodic hard X-ray flares caused by magnetic reconnection events in the corona, which may provide clues into the accretion state of the object \citep{Masterson2023UnusualJ1430+2303}.
 More generally, the binary supermassive black hole interpretation has been shown to be incompatible with line profiles that have well-defined double peaks \citep[][and references therein]{Doan2020AnLines}.
+It has also been shown that observable signatures from individual broad emission lines in SMBH binaries arise in fewer than 1 in $10^4$ AGN due to the trade-off between having separations large enough that the broad-line regions remain attached to individual AGN and small enough that orbital velocities are detectable \citep{Kelley2020ConsiderationsAGN}.
+Other families of models invoking biconical outflows or a spherical BLR illuminated anisotropically are also disfavored by reverberation mapping and basic physical arguments.
+A comprehensive summary of the arguments can be found in \citet{Eracleous2009Double-peakedNuclei} and \citet{Eracleous2003CompletionNuclei}.

 The various recent discoveries of disk emission from variability-selected AGN and other transient phenomena in time-domain surveys motivates a large-scale population analysis of optically variable double-peaked emitters.
 In particular, if we are able to understand the population-wide properties of the longer-lived accretion disks in AGN, we will be better placed to understand the different properties of transient disks appearing in single TDE-driven accretion episodes.